Thurmaston: Facilities

 Thurmaston's prominent location on the edge of Leicester has seen much development in recent years.
 On 31 March 2003, a large Asda superstore opened on Barkby Thorpe Lane, pushing the nearby Midlands Co-op superstore out of business.
 The Thurmaston Shopping Centre, featuring a number of retail outlets and restaurants, was built on the site of the old Co-op superstore in 2005.
+Part of the shopping centre was devastated by fire in June 2026, following which Marks & Spencer confirmed it would not rebuild its foodstore and instead permanently close.

 In 2012 following the redevelopment of the North Thurmaston Industrial Estate Costco opened a wholesale store in Thurmaston called Costco Leicester also on the site other smaller stores as well as a Wickes has been constructed on the site.

 The main village stretch, along Melton Road, has several pubs, takeaway food outlets, convenience stores and various other small retail establishments.
 The head offices of Arriva Midlands are also located in the village, along with Arriva's Thurmaston depot where the majority of their buses and drivers that operate in Leicester are based.

 As well as many other industrial sites along Melton Road, Thurmaston also contains the Earls Way Industrial Estate in the eastern half of the village.

 The village has its own newspaper, The Thurmaston Times which is published bi-monthly.
 The village has a local history society, Thurmaston Heritage Group, whose members help promote an interest in different aspects of both past and present village life.
 One particular activity being pursued by a member of the group is the creation of an online virtual war memorial.
 The Thurmaston Military Indexes are being compiled to provide a listing of all those from the village who served their country in the Great War of 1914-1918 and the 1939-1945 War.

 The village also has its own community centre, Elizabeth Park Sports and Community Centre, which has become a popular wedding venue and also offers a range of sports and facilities including badminton and a state of the art 3G football pitch.
 The facility was built in 1996, and is home to Thurmaston Parish Council Offices.
 Elizabeth Park is also host to many of the local communities sports teams, such as Thurmaston DPC FC, Thurmaston Magpies FC and Thurmaston Bowls club.